imjulianeral/sst-upgrade-issue/README.md

    - The lambda's code was not deployed.
    - If you publish another event from the SNS topic you'll get an execution error.
-   - After 10 minutes you'll see the las deploy in the fargate console was not successful, it's triggering a new deploy or a rollback, the load balancer loggroup can't be fetched and the service is down indefinitely.
+   - After 10 minutes you'll see the last deploy in the Fargate console was not successful, it's triggering a new deploy or a rollback, the load balancer target group can't be described and the service is down indefinitely.

-Also you can use the new SNS `subscribe` syntax and use the new `loadBalancer` prop in the service config but the issue remains.
+Also you can use the new SNS `subscribe` syntax and use the new `loadBalancer` prop in the service config but these issues remains.